hackclub/ledger/README.md

 ## Monthly Reports

-We create a monthly finance report every month for our wonderful fiscal sponsor [Mission Bit](http://www.missionbit.com/).
+We create a monthly finance report every month for our wonderful fiscal sponsor, [Mission Bit](http://www.missionbit.com/).

 - [May, 2015](monthly_reports/15_05.csv)